1. What is algorithmic trading?

 3. The downside to algorithmic trading

-The major disadvantage of algorithmic trading is that with one mistake traders can rapidly lose their money.
+The major disadvantage of algorithmic trading is that with one mistake, traders can rapidly lose their money.
 The faulty algorithm can trigger hundreds of transactions within a few seconds and if something goes wrong, the investor’s capital can be lost in that same time frame.
-There has been many high profile banks with traders who have encountered either an algo that goes haywire or the typical human fat finger mistake.
+There have been many high-profile banks with traders who have encountered either an algo that goes haywire or the typical human fat finger mistake.

 4. How does algorithmic trading work?

 Algorithmic trading bot identifies market inefficiencies and exploits them, potentially resulting in substantial profits.
 All algo trading strategies follow a set of defined rules; suppose a trader follows the below trade criteria:

 - Purchase 50 shares of a stock as its 50-day moving average rises beyond the 200-day moving average

 - Sell stock shares as its 50-day moving average dips under the 200-day moving average